The name Brunstad Christian Church is used to refer to both an international Christian community and a Norwegian organization.

 The Church Elders is are responsible for the stewardship of the church’s doctrine and are responsible for the church’s events and Christian content.
 Annually a conference for elders is held with BCC’s elders together with elders from local churches in Norway and abroad.

 The Assembly of Representatives is BCC’s highest authority in matters that do not fall under the authority of the Church Elders.
 The Assembly of Representatives shall have responsibility for and approve the budget, including making resolutions regarding grants to organisations in the BCC Federation and steps taken to realise BCC’s charitable objectives.
 Furthermore, the Assembly approves the financial statements, authorises changes to the organization’s constitution and presents proposals for the consideration of the Board.
 The Representative Assembly consists of two representatives from each of the 19 Norwegian churches, and a varying number of foreign representatives chosen by the Assembly each year.

 The board’s responsibility

-The Board is responsible for administrating the Association’s resources in order to further the Association’s operations, and must ensure a satisfactory organization of the operations.
-The Association is represented to the outside world by a united Board.
+Within the budget and boundaries set by the Assembly of Representatives, the board shall have responsibility for administrating BCC’s resources in order to further the Association’s purpose, and must ensure satisfactory organization of the operations.
+The Association is represented by the Board collectively

 Property and assets